Band and Percussion

 Levels and Classes

-There is one introductory class for brand new students who wish to begin a musical instrument (but the class is often split in half when numbers are large).
+There is one introductory class for brand new students who wish to begin a musical instrument (but the class is often split into groups when numbers are large).
 There are 4 regular levels of band, grouped by experience, not age or grade.

 Band students need to be a minimum of 8 yrs old by the time the semester starts.